 At the same time, browsers have been phasing out third-party cookies, and mobile operating systems have added their own tracking restrictions.
 Both changes push advertisers toward first-party, server-side tracking methods like postbacks and Conversion APIs, since those don't depend on a cookie surviving in someone's browser.
 In practice, this means the "best" ad tracker today is rarely a single client-side method.
 It's a setup that blends server-side tracking with API-based integrations so your data holds up regardless of what happens on the browser or device side.

 Not every ad tracker fits every use case.
-A few questions to ask before picking one:

 If you want a more AI-assisted way to make sense of all this tracking data once it's flowing in, it's worth reading about how AI ad tracking software can speed up campaign analysis.